 Summer 2010.
 The Oshawa Legion Minor Baseball Association (OLMBA) hit a home run today with the newly renovated Kinsmen Stadium made possible with a $101,000 grant from the Ontario Trillium Foundation (OTF).
 Jerry Ouellette, MPP for Oshawa, joined OTF representative John Stafford and Mayor John Gray in congratulating the Oshawa Legion Minor Baseball Executive at the ribbon-cutting ceremony.
 "Being actively involved in youth sports in our community, I can personally appreciate the importance of this OTF grant and the impact it will have on kids' recreation," said MPP Jerry Ouellette.
 "I wish to congratulate the many outstanding coaches and volunteers from the Oshawa Legion Minor Baseball Association on your recent grant from the Ontario Trillium Foundation to upgrade Kinsmen Stadium and continue to promote and enhance baseball in Oshawa."
 The OTF grants was used to replace the backstop, renovate the buildings, extend fencing and provide a canopy over the dugouts.
 Funding also supported OLMBA in purchasing pitching machines for the Rookie Ball division to support and improve training for local youth.
 "This grant will enhance the game of baseball in Oshawa," said Ryan McBride, President, OLMBA.
 "We are thankful for the Ontario Trillium Foundation's commitment to promoting physical activity in Ontario."

 Established in 1949, the Oshawa Legion Minor Baseball Association provides a house league and Rep baseball program for children ages 4 to 18.
-The pitching machines for the Rookie ball teams have enhanced the quality of the game and improved the player’s skill development.
+The pitching machines for the Rookie ball teams have enhanced the quality of the game and improved the player's skill development.
 The OLMBA is volunteer-led and has successfully increased the number of registrations for the 2010 season.
 Baseball Oshawa board members Jane Norris and Dave Sheridan played a significant role in writing and submitting the successful Trillium Grant.